ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ber of the Houston (Tex.)
-Telegraph says : &quot;A shipment of Texas
-pig-iron was made yesterday to the last
-place one would imagine possible to En­
-gland.
-Some time since a lot of Texas
-iron ore was sent tq lie iron nianufactur­
-ers of England for&quot; assay and test as to
-quality.
-The result was so satisfactory.,
-and the quality : was found to be so excel­
-lent, a shipment of pig-iron was ordered
-as an experiment If it be found that this
-ore can be profitably obtained and mantw
-factored a large trade will soon: spring up,
-and a rapid development of our iron
-mines&#x27; result. .
-Speed, the day, say we.&quot; &#x27;
 The great American inventions, which
 have been adopted all over the world, are
 the following: 1.
 The cotton-gin, without